 Director of the Wellcome Trust

-Before joining Wellcome in October 2013, Jeremy was Director of the Oxford University Clinical Research Unit in Vietnam, where his research interests were infectious diseases, tropical health and emerging infections.
+Before joining Wellcome in October 2013, Jeremy Farrar was Director of the Oxford University Clinical Research Unit in Viet Nam for 18 years.
+His research interests were infectious diseases and global health, with a focus on emerging infections.
 He has published almost 600 articles, mentored many dozens of students and fellows, and served as Chair on several advisory boards for governments and global organisations.

 Jeremy is married with three children.
 He loves all sport and walking in the Alps.

 General Counsel and Company Secretary